escazure/tgv/readme.md

 - Statistics
 - GUI
 - Export

+Currently works only on Linux.

+To launch the project, run *tgv* binary.

-To build the project run *make* in the project directory.
+To build the project, run *make* in the project directory.
 GLSL shader files are expected to be in the same directory as an executable.
 You will also need to create a *function* directory for project to work.